AlfiyaZi/aakinshin.net/en/_drafts/dotnet/datetime.md

 In the .NET Framework, the `DateTime` struct is represented by a `long` value called [Ticks](https://msdn.microsoft.com/library/system.datetime.ticks.aspx).
 1 tick equals to `100 ns`, ticks are counted starting from 12:00 AM January 1, year 1 A.D.
 (Gregorian Calendar).

-In Windows, there is another sturcutre for time called [FILETIME](https://msdn.microsoft.com/library/windows/desktop/ms724284.aspx).
-It also uses `100 ns`-ticks, but the startint point is January 1, 1601 (UTC).
-You can get current `FILETIME` via [GetSystemTimeAsFileTime ](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724397.aspx).
+In Windows, there is another structure for time called [FILETIME](https://msdn.microsoft.com/library/windows/desktop/ms724284.aspx).
+It also uses `100 ns`-ticks, but the starting point is January 1, 1601 (UTC).
+You can get current `FILETIME` via [GetSystemTimeAsFileTime](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724397.aspx).

-Now, let's look at the source code of `DateTime` in the coreclr repo: [DateTime.cs](https://github.com/dotnet/coreclr/blob/v1.0.0/src/mscorlib/src/System/DateTime.cs) ([the corresonded class](referencesource.microsoft.com/#mscorlib/system/datetime.cs) in the Full .NET Framework looks almost the same; Mono uses code from the full framework directly).
+Now, let's look at the source code of `DateTime` in the coreclr repo: [DateTime.cs](https://github.com/dotnet/coreclr/blob/v1.0.0/src/mscorlib/src/System/DateTime.cs) ([the corresponded class](referencesource.microsoft.com/#mscorlib/system/datetime.cs) in the Full .NET Framework looks almost the same; Mono uses code from the full framework directly).
 The implementation is based on `GetSystemTimeAsFileTime` and use [FileTimeOffset](https://github.com/dotnet/coreclr/blob/v1.0.0/src/mscorlib/src/System/DateTime.cs#L93) for conversion.
 A simplified version of `UtcNow` from [DateTime.cs](https://github.com/dotnet/coreclr/blob/v1.0.0/src/mscorlib/src/System/DateTime.cs#L915):
 ```cs
 public static DateTime UtcNow {
     get {